diegomarquez/game-builder/README.md

 ###### TODO List:

-- Example that demonstrates multiple viewports
-    - Add example to the website

-- Add errors to website
-    - Rename heriarchy folders errors (Layer -> Group)
-    - Add gb.js error to error page
-    - path-renderer.js
+- Move repeated code from every main.js into game.js
 - Consider root as a stand alone object, so that gb does not have to load game-object during initialization
-- Move repeated code from every main.js into game.js
 - Add alpha to matrix_3x3.js
 - Refactor debug debug draw in colliders